 The Sunshine Law requires the board to maintain a list of names and addresses of those persons who have requested notification of meetings and to mail or email a copy of the notice to those persons at the time that the notice is filed.
-A meeting must be cancelled if the board fails to send notice at least six days' advance notice via postal mail (as determined by postmark date) or email to people on the notification list.
+A meeting must be cancelled if the board fails to send notice at least six days in advance of the meeting via postal mail (as determined by postmark date) or email to people on its notification list.